tjluoma/di-dropbox/README.md

 * These builds will almost always be beta.
 Use with caution, etc.

 * If this script breaks anything, it's not my fault.
 That's the license agreement.
-Other than that, use, fork, distribute, etc. freely.
-If your country prohibits these terms, then this script is not available for use in your country.
+Other than that, use, fork and distribute freely.
+If your country prohibits such terms, then this script is not available for use in your country.